All Episodes

 The real inside secret about that is when you debate, you have to debate on ideas.

-And I really don't think that they have ideas, and if they did have ideas and they did give them because they want to go with their preliminary uh uh votes early, yeah.
+And if they did have ideas and they did give them because they want to go with their preliminary votes early, well, what they're going to do is they're going to give their ideas away.

-I don't have an answer for anything, but if you go to my website I've been trained to say that.
+I don't have an answer for anything, but if you go to my website, I've been trained to say that.

-Thank you so much, man.
+Thank you so much.

 No, thank you.

-And uh because he was with Ronald Reagan back when he was governor of California in Sacramento and then on to the White House with him.
+And because he was with Ronald Reagan back when he was governor of California in Sacramento and then on to the White House with him.

-I I uh it's become it's become a celebrity fest now.
+It's become a celebrity fest now.

 I don't know.

-David in Houston, David, hello, you're on the Rush Limbaugh program with Tom Sullivan.
+You're on the Rush Limbaugh program with Tom Sullivan.

 Hello, sir.